almostearthling/whenever_tray/README.md

 2. add this shortcut to the list of applications that start at the beginning of the session ([startup applications](https://help.gnome.org/users/gnome-help/stable/shell-apps-auto-start.html.en) on GNOME and [startup apps](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) on Windows)
 3. log out and log in again.

-If everything is set up correctly,[^3] the tray notification area shows, from now on, a small clock icon from which it is possible to access the above described functionalities to interact with a running instance of **whenever**.
+If everything is set up correctly,[^3] the tray notification area shows, from now on, a small metronome icon from which it is possible to access the above described functionalities to interact with a running instance of **whenever**.

 ## Requirements